 Boots are part of every military uniform.
 From combat situations to day-to-day work scenarios, most of your time in the military will be spent with boots on your feet.
-Normally, the most sailors wear steel-toe boots.
-However, every so often a new instruction is released that permits servicemen to wear less protective footwear as it did back in 2010 with the Navy Working Uniform Type I. Recently though, the Navy issued a NAVADMIN permitting the wear of the Navy Working Uniform Type III as the new standard uniform.
-With it came a change in policy that permits the wear of Coyote Brown Rough-Side-Out Boots and Coyote Brown Safety Boots based on command safety requirements.
+Normally, most sailors wear steel-toe boots.
+However, every so often a new instruction is released that permits servicemen to wear less protective footwear, as it did back in 2010 with the Navy Working Uniform Type I. Recently, though, the Navy issued a NAVADMIN permitting the wear of the Navy Working Uniform Type III as the new standard uniform.
+With that came a change in policy that permits the wear of Coyote Brown Rough-Side-Out Boots and Coyote Brown Safety Boots based on command safety requirements.

 Can You Wear the Coyote Boots with the New Navy Uniform?

-The basics of uniform regulations will dictate what items a member can wear at any given time.
+The basics of uniform regulations will dictate what items a member can wear.
 NAVADMINs, however, will update these instructions regularly until a formal change can be incorporated.
 To elaborate further on this particular topic, during August of 2017, the previously mentioned NAVADMIN stated that, by October 2019, the Navy will have completely phased out the New Working Uniform Type I’s for the Type III’s.
-Furthermore, it specifies that the Type III’s are meant to be worn in shore duty commands and in-port for sea duty commands (basically any duty that doesn’t require special clothing such as the fire-retardant coveralls).
+It specifies that the Type III’s are worn in shore duty commands and in-port for sea duty commands (basically any duty that doesn’t require special clothing such as the fire-retardant coveralls).

 Does this mean the brown boots can be worn anywhere?

 No, it actually doesn’t mean you can wear coyote boots in these non-special duties.
-To be clear, the minimum basic components of this uniform are as follows:
+To be clear, the minimum basic components of this uniform are: